D3Engineering/d3-ti-kit/README.md

 [Amazon SageMaker Neo](https://aws.amazon.com/sagemaker/neo/) optimizes models to run up to twice as fast, with less than a tenth of the memory footprint, with no loss in accuracy.

 [AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) is software that extends AWS Cloud capabilities to local devices, making it possible for those devices to collect and analyze data closer to the source of information, while also securely communicating with each other on local networks.
-AWS Greengrass allows you to author serverless code (AWS Lambda functions) in the cloud and conveniently deploy it to devices for local execution of applications
+AWS IoT Greengrass allows you to author serverless code (AWS Lambda functions) in the cloud and conveniently deploy it to devices for local execution of applications

 In this approach, the training images, along with their classification labels, are uploaded to a pre-defined S3 bucket.
-The model for image classification will be trained with Amazon SageMaker Neo and then downloaded to AWS Greengrass to perform image classification on the AM572x board.
+The model for image classification will be trained with Amazon SageMaker Neo and then downloaded to AWS IoT Greengrass to perform image classification on the AM572x board.

 Refer to https://docs.aws.amazon.com/greengrass/latest/developerguide/ml-inference.html for more information.